orcwg/cra-hub/white-papers/project-types.md

 1. Identify important traits of open source projects that help differentiate and categorize projects into meaningful groups.
 2. Define a set of categories based on those traits.
+3. Propose a mapping from identified traits and categories to CRA roles (_Manufacturer_, _Open Source Software Steward_, not in scope).
-3. Provide examples of open source projects for each category and demonstrate where they fit and why.
+4. Provide examples of open source projects for each category and demonstrate where they fit and why.

 ## Status of this document